sketch-hq/SketchAPI/docs/pages/plugins-js.md

 ### Fibers in [`sketch/async`](/reference/api/#async)

-By default a plugin command's JavaScript context is destroyed after successful execution.
+By default a plugin command’s JavaScript context is destroyed after successful execution.
 For asynchronous operations the JavaScript API provides fibers as a method to prolong the lifetime of the JavaScript context.

 ### Import from and export layers to disk